Report on Annual Expenditures for Travel, Hospitality and Conferences, 2013-2014

 Significant variances compared to the previous fiscal year.

-A. Public Servants: Compared to fiscal year 2011–2012, departmental travel expenditures by public servants increased mainly due to:
+A. Public Servants: Compared to fiscal year 2012–2013, departmental travel expenditures by public servants decreased mainly due to:

 - The Tribunal encouraged a greater use of technology, such as telephone and video conferences, to reduce the resources required to participate in hearings, settlement and mediation sessions.

-B. Non-Public Servants: Compared to fiscal year 2011–2012, the Tribunal’s travel expenditures by non-public servants have slightly decreased.
+B. Non-Public Servants: Compared to fiscal year 2012–2013, the Tribunal’s travel expenditures by non-public servants decreased mainly due to:

-HOSPITALITY: Compared to fiscal year 2011–2012, the Tribunal’s hospitality expenditures have slightly decreased.
+HOSPITALITY: Compared to fiscal year 2012–2013, the Tribunal’s hospitality expenditures decreased mainly due to:

-- Overall, the Tribunal’s participation in conference activities was similar between years.
-The decrease is mainly attributable to a timing difference in the payment for the Tribunal’s participation in the Council of Canadian Administrative Tribunals (CCAT) conference.
+- The increase is mainly attributable to a timing difference in the payment for the Tribunal’s participation in the Council of Canadian Administrative Tribunals (CCAT) conference.
+This increase was offset by a decrease in the number of conferences attended by the Tribunal’s staff.

 Chief Financial Officer